-If you have some prior experience, think of the most difficult challenge that you had to overcome.
+If you have some prior experience, think of the most difficult challenge you had to overcome.
 This could be anything, ranging from not having the appropriate tools to work with to the unavailability of an SME.

-Define the problem, explain why it seemed like a real challenge, and then discuss how you overcame it.
+Define the problem, explain why it seemed like a real challenge, and discuss how you overcame it.

 6. Do You Have Experience with Any Content Development Tools?

 A technical writer has to rely on a bunch of content development, management, and authoring tools to do their job.